armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

  extracting: tmp/relative
 ```

-`p7zip` extracts the file correctly without a warning.
+`p7zip` extracts the file without a warning.

+Both implementations simply strip all `..` components and basically rewrite
+the filename from `../../.././tmp/relative` to `tmp/relative`.

 Other ZIP implementations might not and this could be used for a path traversal
 attack.
 This actually a very old attack [dating back to 1991][2] although it was